hmcts/backstage-hmcts-examples/README.md

 If you have multiple API's to register, simply add another section starting with `---` and change the `metadata.name` and `spec.definition.$text` values accordingly.

+### API Linter

+To ensure HMCTS API's conform to the agreed linting rules, the Spectral plugin has been added to HMCTS Backstage.
+To use, simply go to your API in Backstage and navigate to the Linter tab.
+If your API does not conform to the rules, you will see a list of issues that need to be resolved.

 ## Tech Docs
 To make use of the Backstage Tech Docs feature for your project, ensure the catalog-info.yaml for your project file contains the following annotation: